 Challenged to remove matrix interferences while dealing with the evolving complexity of biotherapeutics?
 In this webinar we will detail how to overcome background interference challenges, which might otherwise limit assay capabilities, through exploring and examining multiple case studies.
-We will illustrate how SelexION+® Differential Mobility Separation (DMS) technology offers a unique approach to separate isoforms and isobaric interferences and achieve improved levels of quantitation.
+These include the elimination of endogenous interference in allopurinol assays and the resolution of matrix interference, as well as the simplification of sample preparation in rituximab quantitation.

 You will learn how to:

-- Reduce chemical/background noise to improve S/N ratio and promote achievable LLOQs
+- Methods for the reduction of chemical/background noise to improve S/N ratio and promote achievable LLOQs

-- Simplify exhaustive sample preparation and complex chromatographic separations
+- What can be done to simplify exhaustive sample preparation and complex chromatographic separations

 - Key advantages of SelexION+® technology